tkhq/docs/docs/solutions/embedded-wallets/email-recovery-in-sub-organizations.md

 ## Prerequisites

-Make sure you have set up your primary Turnkey organization with at least one API user that can programmatically initiate email recovery.
+Make sure you have set up your primary Turnkey organization with at least one API user that can programmatically initiate email recovery on behalf of suborgs.
 Check out our [Quickstart guide](/getting-started/quickstart) if you need help getting started.
 To allow an API user to initiate email recovery, you'll need the following policy in your main organization:

 ```json JSON
 {